sento documentation

 Stops the given actor on the context.
 The context may either be an

-.
+actor-context, or anactor-system.
 The actor is then also removed from the context.
-Specifywait
+SpecifywaitasTto block until the actor is stopped (defaultNIL).

 [generic-function] SHUTDOWN CONTEXT &KEY WAIT